iaeiou/blue-plankton-2/content/posts/wildlife.md

 They'll also tell you that it's definitely not safe to let your cat out.
 That puts a cramp on a cat's natural desire for outdoor adventures.

 Every town has a steady flow of new "cat missing" flyers up.
 And every cat adoption agency has one-eyed, one-eared, no-eared, bob-tailed, and 3-legged cats up for adoption.
+(No, you don't get a discount on adopting felines with missing bits.)

 That said, my neighbor's cat continues to live an indoor-outdoor cat, and is a stealthy hunter.
 (It's also bob-tailed.)
 It roams this area that's populated with coyote, foxes, and bobats, and seems to hold its own.
 But it does have a sprinkling of tool sheds, barns, garages, and porches to dart under in an emergency.